Privacy Policy

 Where we need to collect personal data by law, or under the terms of a contract we have with you (for example, to provide the services you have requested), and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you.
 In this case we may not be able to perform the services, but we will notify you if this is the case at the time.

-• Direct interactions.You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email, through our website or otherwise.
+• Direct interactions.You may give us your identity, contact and financial data by filling in forms or by corresponding with us by post, phone, email, through our website or otherwise.
 This includes personal data you provide when you ask about our service, contact us or ask us to contact you.
+All phone calls are recorded.

-Automated technologies or interactions.As you interact with our website, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
+Automated technologies or interactions.AAs you interact with our website, we will automatically collect technical data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies, server logs and other similar technologies.
-We may also receive Technical Data about you if you visit other websites employing our cookies.
-Please see our cookie policy for further details.
+We may also receive technical data about you if you visit other websites employing our cookies.
+Please refer to our cookie policy for further details.

 Technical Data from the following parties: